-You may recently have done a lot of research about alcohol-based and non-alcohol-based hand sanitisers especially since the sales of these have soared.
-For many reasons, alcohol hand sanitisers are the preferred type, but it is important to keep in mind that its efficacy is dependent upon which and how much product is being used, the proper technique of how it is being used , and the consistency of use.
+Since COVID-19 forced all of us into lockdown, alcohol-based and non-alcohol-based hand sanitisers have probably been the most researched topic by manufacturers as well as consumers.
+For many reasons, alcohol-based hand sanitisers are the preferred type, but it is important to keep in mind that its efficacy is dependent upon which and how much product is being used, the proper technique of how it is being used, and the consistency of use.

 Alcohol act by denaturing microbial proteins and are most effective at concentrations of 60 – 80%.
 Concentrations higher than 80% alcohol are less potent because proteins are not easily denatured in the absence of water – this is one of those instances where more is not necessarily better!
 In most cases, the efficacy of ethanol and isopropanol are comparable, though ethanol has been found to be more efficacious against viruses.